A Place for Mom

 Make sure everyone is on board with your decision and is prepared for potential sacrifices and responsibilities.
 Consider meals, noise levels in the house, and everyone’s preferences and lifestyles.

 If you’re working full-time, you need to consider whether you can handle the additional stress of having a dependent older adult at home.
-Many caregivers lose or give up their jobs because they can’t juggle competing demands of work and taking care of a parent.
+Many caregivers lose or give up their jobs because they can’t juggle the competing demands of work and taking care of a parent.
 They’re also prone to illness from exhaustion, caregiver burnout, and stress if they don’t take time for themselves.

 Caregiver stress often leads to increased anxiety, depression, and other health-related issues.
 This can be especially true for women caregivers, because they’re more likely to take on more of the caregiving than their male family members.
 It’s important to replenish your body, mind, and spirit by having your own activities and personal time.
 Consider whether you can balance your needs with theirs.